 Tiger 320 Series meters have the ability to hide (blank out) all or some programming codes, making them tamper-proof.
-This can only be done using the Meter Configuration program.

-With code blanking turned ON, all main and setpoint codes that have been blanked out during factory programming are hidden, preventing them from being reprogrammed.
+This can preventing them from being reprogrammed.
 Any codes that have not been blanked out are still visible and can be reprogrammed.
+Turning code blanking OFF means all meter programming codes are visible when you enter the programming modes and meter is powered up.
+We have a growing library of macros to suit

+With code blanking turned ON, all main and setpoint codes that have been blanked out during factory programming are hidden,